samim23/polymath/README.md

 pip install git+https://github.com/spotify/basic-pitch.git
 ```

+## GPU support

+Most of the libraries polymath uses come with native GPU support through cuda.
+Please follow the steps on https://www.tensorflow.org/install/pip to setup tensorflow for use with cuda.
+If you have followed these steps, tensorflow and torch will both automatically pick up the GPU and use it.
+This only applied to native setups, for dockerized deployments (see next section), gpu support is forthcoming

 ## Docker setup

 If you have [Docker](https://www.docker.com/) installed on your system, you can use the provided `Dockerfile` to quickly build a polymath docker image (if your user is not part of the `docker` group, remember to prepend `sudo` to the following command):